mshagirov/pythonlab/_01-introduction/05_numerical_operations.md

 print(float("inf"))
 </script></pre></div>

-> `inf` is usually used to initialise values or to handle special cases for various algorithms.
+> `inf` is used to initialise values or to handle special cases for various algorithms.
 E.g., to find a maximum value, you may start with `-inf` and compare you numbers to it.
-Using `-inf` in the initial step will ensure that your program will update the current maximum value since any number is larger than `-inf`.
+Using `-inf` in the initial step will ensure that your program will update the current maximum value.

 ### Exponentials